• Mon. Feb 23rd, 2026

 A SEMI-DECIDUOUS TREE

 The Cypriot oak is a semi-deciduous tree that only partially sheds its leaves during specific seasons.
-This means that, unlike fully deciduous trees, some of this oak’s leaves remain intact throughout the year, giving it an evergreen status.
-These types of trees are often found in regions with temperate or subtropical climates, where seasonal changes are not extreme.
+This means that, unlike fully deciduous trees, some of this oak’s leaves remain intact throughout the year.
+This gives the tree an evergreen status.
+Trees of this nature are often found in regions with temperate or subtropical climates, where seasonal changes are not extreme.

 Copyright infringement!